-We take reasonable steps to ensure that the personal information we hold about you is accurate, complete and up to date.
-However, we also rely on you to advise us of any changes to your personal information.
-Please contact us on the details provided below as soon as possible if there are any changes to your personal information or if you believe the personal information, we hold about you is not accurate, complete or up-to-date and we will update your records accordingly.
+To update your personal information, please contact us on the details provided as soon as possible if there are any changes to your personal information or if you believe the personal information we hold about you is not accurate, complete or up-to-date and we will update your records accordingly.

 If appropriate, we will correct the personal information at the time of the request.
 In some circumstances, we will need to conduct an investigation, after which we will notify you of the decision to update or change your personal information within 30 days of the initial request.
 This timeframe is a result of the need to consult with other entities from time to time as part of our investigation.
 If we refuse to correct personal information, we will provide you with our reasons for not correcting the information.
 If we refuse your request to correct your personal information, at your request, we will include a note to your personal information which states you disagree with its accuracy or completeness.

-We will store your personal information for as long as needed to provide you with the relevant Services and to operate our business.
-We store this information in different ways, including in paper and electronic form.
+We will store your personal information for as long as needed to provide you with the services and to operate our business.
+We store this information for at least seven years, and in different ways, including in paper and electronic form.
 At any time, you can request to access your personal information held on our website (subject to service outages) to keep it updated.
-We will also delete specific personal information upon request, unless deleting that information prevents us from carrying out necessary business functions, such as billing and conducting required audits.
-Please note, there may be a delay in completing erasure as we track down all other copies from our active and backup systems.
-If we are unable to delete your data, we will transform it so that it can no longer be used to identify you.
+We will also delete specific personal information upon request, unless deleting that information prevents us from carrying out necessary business functions, such as billing, meeting our obligations at law and conducting required audits.
+If we are unable to delete your data, subject to satisfying our obligations at law, we will transform it so that it can no longer be used to identify you.

 We have a variety of appropriate security measures to protect the security of your personal information both online and offline.
 These measures vary based on the sensitivity of the personal information we collect, process and store and the current state of technology.
 It includes physical and electronic measures.
-Although we aim to create a safe, secure environment, we cannot guarantee that unauthorised parties will not gain access but will notify you regarding eligible data breaches if they are likely to result in serious harm to you.
+Although we aim to create a safe, secure environment, we cannot guarantee that unauthorised parties will not gain access but will notify you regarding eligible data breaches if they are likely to or do impact you.

 The Notifiable Data Breaches (NDB) scheme applies to eligible data breaches that occur on or after 22 February 2018.
 It mandates a reporting and notification process for OpenAgent.
 The Office of the Australian Information Commissioner (OAIC) administers the NDB Scheme.